Is iPhone 6 Still Good in 2020?

 - Face ID (introduced with the iPhone X)

 We don’t consider any of these features essential, but if you do, then perhaps consider buying a more recent device.

-If screen size and price matter to you, the iPhone 6 is probably the best phone for you.
+If screen size and price matter to you, the 6 is probably the best phone for you.
 You can’t get that 4.7” screen for less.

 You also won’t be giving up much in the way of speed, unless you’re planning on doing some pretty heavy-duty gaming on the device.

 All told, this device offers *great* value in 2019.